Research Ethics Committee Applications

-The Role of Institutional Review Boards/Ethics Committees
+The Role of Review Ethics Committees

 To ensure medical research is ethical, it is prudent that institutions involved in research, especially involving human subjects, are overseen by a formally designated, independent, group of trained professionals.
 These professional committees are commonly called Institutional Review Board (IRB) or Ethical Review Board (ERB).
 Their role is to ensure that all research performed at that institution upholds the principles of medical ethics such that participants are protected from undue risks.